How the Data Were Organized

-Treatments are assigned 2 types of names: the name used by the investigators in the research (Treatment Name) and the National Center for PTSD name (NCPTSD Treatment Name), which applies more consistent names across treatments to allow for easier identification and comparison of treatments.
-Most users of the PTSD-Repository will likely find the NCPTSD Treatment Name to be the one they want to use.
+Treatments are assigned 2 types of names: the name used by the investigators in the research (Treatment Name) and the standardized National Center for PTSD (Standardized Treatment Name), which applies more consistent names across treatments to allow for easier identification and comparison of treatments.
+Most users of the PTSD-Repository will likely find the Standardized Treatment Name to be the one they want to use.

 What Datasets Are Included in the PTSD-Repository?

 Below is a short description of all datasets included in the PTSD-Repository.
-Click the dataset name to go to the primer page which provides a description of the dataset, a full list and description of variable columns, and metadata (keywords or phrases used to describe, tag or organize the data).
+Click the dataset name to go to the primer page which provides information about the dataset, a full list and description of variable columns, and metadata (keywords or phrases used to describe, tag or organize the data).
 Included in the description is information about whether the data are organized at the study or arm level.

 Study Interventions (arm level).
-The Study Interventions dataset includes information about each of 861 specific treatment arms that were studied in all 389 RCTs.
+The Study Interventions dataset includes information about each of 1094 specific treatment arms that were studied in all 496 RCTs.
 Each study arm was coded to indicate the type of intervention or comparison condition.
-Download a list of study class and treatment categories.
+Download our Reference Guide: Treatments Found in the PTSD-Repository.
 This dataset includes the study-level Study Class as well as individual variables for each category of treatment, coded as Yes or No for each arm.
 Study arm treatment category variables are as follows:

 - Pharmacotherapy (as well as a subclass such as antidepressant, antianxiety, etc.)

 - Psychotherapy (as well as a subclass to identify trauma-focused or non-trauma-focused therapy)